-Pupil Premium is government funding to help children from low income families, service families and children who have been in care for more than six months at any point in their lives.
+Pupil Premium Grant (PPG) is additional government funding to help children from low income families, service families and children who have been in care for more than six months at any point in their lives.
 The funding will help to give them the same chances of doing well as their friends and classmates.

 We spend the funds on activities, support and initiatives unique to each child.
 Some will need extra help in the classroom others may just enjoy access to new enriching opportunities which boost their confidence, creative abilities and challenge them to do their best.

 Please do let us know if you are a family on low income, if your child has ever been in care for six months or longer, or if you are a military service family.
-The children are never identified in classrooms or stigmatised in anyway so you can be confident we will be able to use the funding sensitively to help your child achieve their best.
+The children are never identified in classrooms or stigmatised in any way so you can be confident we will be able to use the funding sensitively to help your child achieve their best.

 Impact of the spending at Holbrook